 The joy of being self-employed helps you manage your time better.
 You have the liberty to take a break whenever you wish.
 A freelancer is not bound by time like in a normal working space.
 You can work at night or when it is convenient for you.
 This gives you more time to spare to spend with family or partake in your favorite hobby.

 Your Ability to Freelance is an asset

-Freelancing being a profit making business venture makes it a very valuable asset.
-Not only do you make money off the services rendered, you can choose to sell your client base or account in the future.
+Freelancing is a profit-making business venture and that makes it a very valuable asset.
+Not only do you make money off the services rendered, but you can also choose to sell your client base or account in the future.

 With all these perks coming with freelancing, it is easy to see why everybody wants to be a freelancer.
 There are a few things to consider when joining this industry.
 The freelancing rule book varies depending on the niche where your skills are applied.
 While there is no single guide to being a successful freelancer, there are a few industry dos and don’ts.